-We have decided to collect and organize information about creating test documents to share with you.
-This guide should be useful for both QA newbies and more experienced specialists who want to simplify their work or team functioning.
+We have collected and organized information about creating test documents to share with you.
+This guide should be useful for both QA newbies and other specialists who want to simplify their work or understand how their development team should be functioning.

 QA testing carried out at all stages of development can significantly improve the system’s quality, reliability, and performance.
 During testing, the QA team makes sure that the software product performs all the documented functions and does not do what it should not.

 What can we include in the QA documentation?
-Usually, they talk about these types of test documents:
+Usually, these are the following types of test documents:

 Although this is internal documentation, its users are also people who want to work with clear information.
 A unified approach to design, combined with care for the potential reader, simplifies the entire team’s work.